nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Unpinning a task: `unpin_task`
-Unpins a task from SOChedule Task List.
+Unpins a task from the task list.

 Format: `unpin_task INDEX`
 * Unpins the task at the specified INDEX.
 * Follows similar restrictions to `pin_task`

 Examples:
-* `unpin_task 1` unpins the first task in Task List
+* `unpin_task 1` unpins the first task in the task list

 #### Illustration of usage of `unpin_task`:
 ![Example of usage of `unpin_task`](images/UnpinTaskUsage.png)